MahaVethamoorthy/Build-a-Smart-To-Do-List-Manager-in-Python/README.md

-# 📋 Build a Smart To-Do List Manager in Python
+# 📋 Smart To-Do List Manager in Python

 ## 🧠 What This Program Does